Cornell-MAE-UG/spring-2025-portfolio-benjioko/_projects/2025-axolotl-animatronic.md

 We started with a servo on each cable, but the electrical team couldn’t sync servo motion at the time (unreliable).
 Then we moved to a motor and gear system to control vertical and horizontal motion, but there wasn't much room in body due to the stomach.
 We then settled on a vertical servo and gear system that isolates vertical and horizontal motion while leaving space 😁.

-### Design Considerations
+**Design Considerations**
-➔ Isolation of Vertical and Horizontal Motion
+- Isolation of Vertical and Horizontal Motion
-➔ Small footprint
+- Small footprint
-➔ Strong enough Cables
+- Strong enough Cables
-➔ Tail Design with flexible motion
+- Tail Design with flexible motion

-### Engineers
+**Engineers**
 Arabella, Elise, and myself

 ## 🌊 The Water Spritz